RIOT-OS/Release-Specs/08-interop/08-interop.md

 ========
 ### Description

-UDP/IPv6 packet exchange (payload length 200) between an iotlab-m3 node running RIOT with GNRC and an Linux Internet host using a RIOT node as border router.
+UDP over IPv6 packet exchange (payload length 200) between an iotlab-m3 node running RIOT with GNRC and an Linux Internet host using a RIOT node as border router.
 Routes are configured statically.